younlea/robot-link-forge/temp_log.md

     Click 'Apply Control to All' to update controller globally Select joint, adjust motor specs, click 'Apply Motor' for that joint

-Initialized robot to first keyframe position
+Initializing robot to first keyframe position...
+WARNING: Nan, Inf or huge value in QACC at DOF 14.
+The simulation is unstable.
+Time = 0.0080.

+Robot initialized and stabilized
 DISPLAY: :0
 MUJOCO_GL: NOT SET (using default)
 MuJoCo version: 3.4.0